-The First Annual 1890s Multi-State Conference took place on May 18th, 19th and 20th, 2021.
-The conference was conducted virtually over zoom and was hosted by three 1890s Land Grant Universities: Tennessee State University, University of Arkansas at Pine Bluff and Alabama A&M University.
+The 2nd Annual 1890s Multi-State Conference took place on May 18th and 19th 2022.
+The conference was conducted virtually over zoom and was hosted by four 1890s Land Grant Universities: Alabama A&M University, University of Arkansas at Pine Bluff, University of Maryland Eastern Shore and Tennessee State University.
 The 1890s Multi-State Conference focused on building relationships, opportunities, and programs within the communities and highlighted the building of the multi-state effort that originally included these three universities.

-Walk Across the 1890s was a 8-week pre-conference event that encouraged participants to be active and move more!
-Individually or teams were encouraged to walk 840 miles "the distance walking between Alabama A&M University, University of Arkansas Pine Bluff, and Tennessee State University" over the course of the eight weeks.
-By the end of the event, a total of 12,007.28 miles were walked.
+Walk Across the 1890s was a 10-week pre-conference event that encouraged participants to be active and move more!
+Individually or teams were encouraged to walk 1290 miles "the distance walking between Alabama A&M University, University of Arkansas Pine Bluff, University of Maryland Eastern Shore and Tennessee State University" over the course of the ten weeks.
+By the end of the event, a total of 17,617 miles were walked!

 This material was funded by USDA Supplemental Nutrition Assistance Program - SNAP, and under an agreement with the State of TN.
 This institution is and equal opportunity provider.